BlueWallet/BlueWallet/README.md

 3. Send join request
 4. After we accept your request you will be able to start translating!
 That's it!

+Please note the values in curly braces should not be translated.
+These are the names of the variables that will be inserted into the translated string.
+For example, the original string `"{number} of {total}"` in Russian will be `"{number} из {total}"`.

 Transifex automatically creates Pull Request when language reaches 100% translation.
 We also trigger this by hand before each release, so don't worry if you can't translate everything, every word counts.

 ## RESPONSIBLE DISCLOSURE